 - volatility in industry activity levels;

 - volatility in oil and natural gas commodity prices;

 - volatility in foreign exchange rates;

 - reliance on significant clients;

 - reliance on key personnel;

 - reliance on proprietary technology;

+- the impact of climate change and climate change regulations;

 - ability to collect on accounts receivable;

 - the need to successfully integrate acquisitions;

-- the Corporation's liquidity and access to capital; and
+- the Corporation's liquidity and access to capital;

-- the performance of capital markets.
+- the performance of capital markets;

+- possible renegotiation of international trade agreements including NAFTA; and

+- material changes to fiscal and tax regimes applicable to entities operating in the WCSB and the US.

 The foregoing list of risk factors is not exhaustive.
-Other risks and uncertainties are outlined in this AIF under the heading Risks Factors.
+Other risks and uncertainties are outlined in this AIF under the heading Risk Factors.